Topping1/BM25-PDF-Search/README.md

 ## News

 - Windows and Linux binaries are available now!
 Please see the [Releases](https://github.com/Topping1/BM25-PDF-Search/releases) section.
 - Now the user can specify and manage which folders to load at runtime.
+List of folders is saved in the file `folders.ini`

 ---